1. Home

 Minnows Haiti have qualified for only their second FIFA World Cup.
 The Caribbean team is led by French tactician Sebastien Migne, but they have been drawn in an extremely tough group.

-Bookmakers don’t them much of a chance at the tournament, having never won a World Cup finals match, with extremely high odds on Haiti to reach the last 32.
+Bookmakers don’t think much of a chance at the tournament, having never won a World Cup finals match, with extremely high odds on Haiti to reach the last 32.

 Group D

-There’s not much to choose between the co-host, a yet to be determined European nation and Paraguay.
+There’s not much to choose between the co-host, an as-yet-to-be-determined European nation and Paraguay.
 These could turn out to be cat-and-mouse matches, with the trio of teams heavily reliant on bagging a comfortable victory over resilient Australia.

 The Aussies cannot be discounted from progressing.
 They were narrowly beaten 2-1 by Argentina in their 2022 World Cup last 16 clash.
 Australia will arrive brimming with confidence following an impressive seven wins last year, which included triumphs over Canada and Japan.